 When is the best time to fly?

-The best time to fly to Sydney is during Sydney festival.
+The best time to take a flight to Sydney is during Sydney festival.
 It starts just after New Year’s and runs through January and is an unforgettable event if you're looking for an exceptional artistic experience.
 The Sydney festival brings together over 100 events, performed by over 1000 artists, in over 30 venues, including Hyde Park, The Domain, Riverside Theatres and the iconic Sydney Opera House.

-The summer Surfing Carnivals bring crowds on Sydney flights to watch the surfing and other water-sport competitions.
+The summer Surfing Carnivals bring travellers from all over, taking flights to Sydney to watch the surfing and other water-sport competitions.
 There is yacht racing on summer weekends, and the start of the Sydney to Hobart Yacht Race is on Boxing Day.

 Sydney's Gay and Lesbian Mardi Gras attracts over 20,000 visitors, both Aussies and international visitors every year.
 Expect lots of glitz and glamour during the various exciting events over three weeks during February and March.
 The iconic celebration of gay pride, diversity, equality, love and acceptance, culminates in the Mardi Gras parade.